How to Use a Benchtop Planer – 4 Easy Steps

-At the same time, you need to keep enough free space in front of the planer for feeding lumber and rear side for outfeed.
+At the same time, you need to keep enough free space in front of the planer for feeding lumber and the rear side for the outfeed.
 You must keep all of the electrical equipment away from plumbing fixtures and pipes also.
 Make sure the security of the base of the planer from your table.
 Otherwise, it can be shifted or tipped while using the planer.

 Selecting the Materials